benjiJonsson/Daily-Sudoku/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Next Steps needed
+1. Daily leaderboards for each difficulty level
+2. Ability to send your completed time to someone else to compete with you

 ## Acknowledgments
 - Inspired by the New York Times Sudoku and sudoku.com